 141. Fourthly, the legislature cannot transfer the power of making laws to any other hands.
 It was delegated to them from the people, and they aren't free to pass it on to others.
-Only the people can decide the form of the commonwealth, which they do by instituting a legislature and deciding whose hands to put it into. . . .
+Only the people can decide the form of the commonwealth, which they do by instituting a legislature and deciding whose hands to put it into....
 The power of the legislature, being derived from the people by a positive voluntary grant and institution, can't be anything different from what that positive grant conveyed; and what it conveyed was the power •to make laws, not •to make legislators; so the legislature can have no power to transfer to anyone else their authority to make laws.

 142. The legislative power of every commonwealth, in every form of government, is subject to the following limits to the trust that is put in them by the society and by the law of God and the law of nature.
 First, they are to govern by published established laws, not to be varied in particular cases, but to have one rule for rich and poor, for the favourite at court and the peasant at his plough.
 Secondly, these laws ought to be designed for no other ultimate purpose than the good of the people.

-Thirdly, they must not raise taxes on the property of the people without the people's consent, whether given directly or through deputies.
-This is relevant only for governments where the legislature is always in existence, or at least where the people haven't set aside any places in the legislature for representatives to be chosen from time to time by themselves.
+Thirdly, they must not raise taxes on people's property without their consent, whether given directly or through deputies.
+This is relevant only for governments where the legislature is always in existence, or at least where the people haven't made any provision for some part of the legislature to be chosen, from time to time, by themselves.
 Fourthly, the legislature must not transfer the power of making laws to anyone else, or place it anywhere but where the people have placed it.